GabrielPontolillo/Delta_Debugging_for_Regression_Testing_of_Quantum_Programs/README.md

 ### Repository layout and description:
 - **Results and graphs.xslx**: Contains all experiment data, grouped in one spreadsheet.
 We draw from the data within the sheet to draw various graphs (featuring the figures from the paper, as well as values cited in the results section).

-- **properties.md**: Contains a description of the properties tested by the property based tests in the **property.py* files below
+- **properties.ipynb**: Contains a description of the properties tested by the property based tests in the **property.py* files below

 - **case_studies** (package): Contains experiment set-ups (passing and failing versions of a quantum algorithm, property based test oracle, regression tests) for each quantum algorithm being tested.
     - **(name_of_algorithm)** (package): Contains files relating to an algorithm.